Haydn’s Morning, Noon and Evening Symphonies with Jonathan Cohen

-The fast body of the movement enters with a melody played by flute alone, the first of many solo passages that show this symphony to be a descendent of the concerto grosso as much as the operatic sinfonia.
-The slow movement, scored without winds, shines the spotlight on the solo violin and cello.
+The Morning Symphony opens with a slow introduction.
+The first violins enter alone, then the second violins join in harmony and soon the entire orchestra surges to a bright climax, like a sunrise breaking over the horizon.
+The fast body of the movement begins with a melody played by flute alone, the first of many solo passages that show this symphony to be a descendent of the concerto grosso (a collective concerto for multiple soloists and orchestra) as much as it is an offspring of the operatic sinfonia or overture.